 The durability property is ensured by the storage resources on network elements.
 Usually, it relies on flash RAM or on hard drives.
-This is usually defined through an object of the StorageType type [17].
+This is usually defined through an object of the StorageType type (McCloghrie et al., 1999).

-A transaction could only end successfully if the state is consistent.
+A transaction can only end successfully if the state is consistent.
 The PEPs must only accept data which drives them to a possible state.
-In the DiffServ MIB [18], several conceptual tables are used for configuration.
+In the DiffServ MIB (Hazewinkel and Partain, 2004), several conceptual tables are used for configuration.
 A conceptual table provides a column, of the RowStatus type, which reflects the status of the data stored in the associated row.
-If the status is 'notReady' then there are missing or incorrect information in it.
-Only if it is 'active' or 'notInService' the state is, or can, be consistent.
+If the status is 'notReady' then there is missing or incorrect information in it.
+Only if it is 'active' or 'notInService' the state is, or can be, consistent.